Jewface: Culture and religion

 Jewish American comedienne and actress Sarah Silverman has vocally criticized "Jewface", focusing on what she described as a pattern of gentiles playing Jewish characters whose Jewishness "is their whole being".
 Silverman described the pattern, using the example of Kathryn Hahn being cast to play Joan Rivers, as "Jewface", and defined this as "when a non-Jew portrays a Jew with the Jewishness front and centre", which can include changing features and using a New York or Yiddish accent.
-Jewish culture magazine Forward wrote that Jewish character casting is "a perennial debate in the world of casting", but, while agreeing with Silverman, admonished her for using the word "Jewface", saying that the practice should not be compared to "blackface", especially as white Jews have benefited from racism.
+Jewish culture magazine Forward wrote that Jewish character casting is "a perennial debate in the world of casting", but, while agreeing with Silverman, admonished her for using the word "Jewface", saying that the practice should not be compared to "blackface", as "white Jews have benefited" from racism.

 Jewish creatives and entertainers from Israel, the United States, and the United Kingdom, have voiced differing opinions on whether intrinsically Jewish characters should be played by Jewish actors.
 Time magazine and Welsh film professor Nathan Abrams have suggested that it would be difficult to address or quantify casting disparity as the definition of "Jewish" is not always simple; Abrams said that "one of the issues in "authentically" casting Jews is that Jewishness comes via a number of routes: religion, culture and ethnicity."

 Screenwriter and journalist Malina Saval wrote in 2021 that Jewish culture on-screen is watered-down, saying that where Jewish characters exist, they are often entirely assimilated into a prevailing culture or self-hating, and that "being Jewish is not about a wig or an accent or talking really loud.
 It's not about bagels.
 Being Jewish is about a shared history, a soul, a spirit — in Hebrew we call it a neshama."